Jane Forbes Clark

-Jane Forbes Clark (born May 11, 1955) is an American businesswoman and philanthropist who is best known for being the chairman of the Board of Directors at the National Baseball Hall of Fame and Museum.
+Jane Forbes Clark (born May 11, 1955) is an American businesswoman, baseball player, and philanthropist who is best known for being the chairman of the Board of Directors at the National Baseball Hall of Fame and Museum.
 She is a member of the Clark family, a prominent New York business family who became known for their involvement in baseball, arts patronage, and horse racing.

 Early life and education

 Clark was born in New York City to Stephen C. Clark Jr. and Jane Forbes Clark.
 She is a member of the Clark family who own a number of properties in Cooperstown, New York.
 Her grandfather was Stephen Carlton Clark who founded the National Baseball Hall of Fame and Museum.
 Since the age of four, Clark has been a keen horse-rider.

-After graduating Foxcroft School in Virginia, where she grew up, Clark attended Bennett College in Millbrook, New York, where she studied interior design; she later said she attended because "they had a great riding program and I could take my horses."
+After graduating from Foxcroft School in Virginia, where she grew up, Clark attended Bennett College in Millbrook, New York, where she studied interior design; she later said she attended because "they had a great riding program and I could take my horses."